 Chocolate Glaze

-- 200 g semi sweet chocolate can also use milk chocolate or even white chocolate for a different twist!
+- 200 g semi-sweet chocolate chips can also use milk chocolate or even white chocolate for a different twist!

 - 2 tablespoon vegetable oil any neutral tasting oil is great here